Millerovo air base attack: Aftermath

 Multiple people were reported to be wounded, and one pilot reportedly died later of his wounds.
 At least one Sukhoi Su-30SM was destroyed on the ground per tweeted images.
 However, Ukrainian officials and military experts have claimed that at least two Russian Su-30SM fighters were destroyed on the ground.

+The airfield was bombed again by Ukraine on 20 July 2024 in a drone strike, with several fires seen on the runway by locals.